Sbosanquet/Docker/remotedebug/4.7.1/README.md

 ## **Building the image**

-To build the image execute the following command:
+The preferred way of building the image is using the docker compose file.
+Execute the following command:

+    docker-compose build

+A manual build can be performed using:

     docker build --rm -t sbosanquet/dotnet-framework-debug:4.7.1 .